Summertime Safety Tips for Seniors: Staying Safe and Healthy in Warm Weather

 Here’s my foolproof sunscreen routine:

-- Pick a sunscreen (broad-spectrum) with an SPF of 30 or higher
+1. Pick a sunscreen (broad-spectrum) with 30 SPF or higher

 Timing Your Outdoor Activities